-- Taking You with Me: When Rick Jones escaped from the Negative Zone, Anihilus followed him.
-The heroes open the gate again, so it sucked Anihilus back in.
-He took the vision, gloating that if he was going back, he would take him with him.
-No: the vision became intangible, and Anihilus was sucked back into the Negative Zone, with no hostages.
+- Taking You with Me: When Rick Jones escapes from the Negative Zone, Annihilus follows him.
+The heroes open the gate again, so it sucks Annihilus back in.
+He grabs the Vision, gloating that if he's going back, he'd take Vision with him.
+Except the Vision becomes intangible, and Annihilus is sucked back into the Negative Zone, with no hostages.

-- Wouldn't Hit a Girl: When he was escaping from them, Captain Marvel defeated Quicksilver, the Vision...and refused to fight against the Scarlet Witch, flying away instead
+- Wouldn't Hit a Girl: When he's escaping from them, Captain Marvel defeats Quicksilver and the Vision...and refused to fight the Scarlet Witch, flying away instead.